-The Company obtains from a Company Secretary in practice, half-yearly certificate of compliance with the share transfer formalities as required under Clause 47(c) of the Listing Agreement with Stock Exchanges and files a copy of the certificate with the Stock Exchanges.
+The Company obtains from a Company Secretary in practice, half-yearly certificate of compliance with the share transfer formalities as required under Clause 47(c) of the Equity Listing Agreement with Stock Exchanges and files a copy of the certificate with the Stock Exchanges.

-Dematerialisation of shares and liquidity
+Dematerialization of shares and liquidity

 Outstanding GDRs/ADRs/Warrants or any Convertible instruments, conversion date and likely impact on equity

 The Company does not have any Outstanding GDRs/ADRs/ Warrants or any other Convertible instrument as on date.

 As the Company is engaged in the business of Non Banking Financial Services, this section is not applicable.

 Address for correspondence

 13 AB, Samhita Warehousing Complex, 2nd Floor, Sakinaka Telephone Exchange Lane, Andheri - Kurla Road, Sakinaka, Andheri (E), Mumbai - 400 072.